“For my part, I do not write for children, but for the childlike, whether of five, or fifty, or seventy-five.” – George MacDonald

 My First Novel

-In the spring of 2016, fresh out of college and excited about the future, I decided to pursue my life-long dream of a writing career.
-I polished up and edited my in-progress fantasy novel and sent it (hopefully) into the world of publishing.
-To my astonishment Clean Reads, a small, enterprising publishing company, scooped it up and published it in June of 2017.
+In the spring of 2016, fresh out of college and excited about the future, Elizabeth decided to pursue her life-long dream as a novelist.
+She polished up her in-progress fantasy novel and sent it (hopefully) into the world of publishing.
+Clean Reads, a small, enterprising publishing company, scooped it up and published it in June of 2017.

 The Wrong Path

-Meanwhile, however, I was following professions that other people (not myself) thought were best for me.
-I was teaching middle school and high schoolers, tutoring writing, and writing for a local magazine, and I soon realized what every other teacher who does not like to teach has learned: teaching is not a lucrative enough career to justify not following another non-lucrative path.
-Also, I have Myalgic Encephilitis (Chronic Fatigue Syndrome) which means I have a very limited amount of energy each day.
-When I poured that limited energy into interacting with other people through my teaching, I had nothing left in me with which to write.
+Meanwhile, however, she was following professions that other people thought would bring her worldly success and wealth.
+She was teaching middle schoolers and high schoolers, tutoring writing, and writing for a local magazine, and she soon realized what every other teacher who does not like to teach has realized at one point or another: teaching is not a lucrative enough career to justify not following another non-lucrative career.
+That, along with suffering from Myalgic Encephilitis (Chronic Fatigue Syndrome), she had a very limited amount of energy each day.
+She found that when she poured that limited energy into jobs she disliked, she had no strength left with which to write.

 A New Path